liquid2-org/liquid2-reference-implementation/notes.md

 4. If an array is expected

-   TODO: flatten arrays
+   a. an the argument is an array with nested arrays, the argument is flattened into an array of primitive values.

-   a. and the argument is a string, the string is converted to an array of unicode "characters".
+   b. and the argument is a string, the string is converted to an array of unicode "characters".

-   b. and the argument is a mapping, the mapping is converted to an array of key/value pairs.
+   c. and the argument is undefined, the argument is converted to an empty array

-   TODO: undefined is an empty array?

-   c. otherwise the argument is converted to a single element array with the argument value as the only element.
+   d. otherwise the argument is converted to a single element array with the argument value as the only element.

 5. If a range is expected